Recognition Programs

 The 2024 Urban and Community Forestry Awards Call for Nominations is Closed

 The Urban and Community Forestry awards are an opportunity to bring awareness to incredible urban forestry work that is happening in our state.
 Check the award categories below which honor urban forestry partnerships, volunteers, businesses and government employees in your area.
-The annual nomination period typically opens in December.
-Please check back at that time to submit a nomination.
+The call for nominations is typically announced in December of each year.
+Please check back at that time or join our e-newsletter mailing list to receive notification to your inbox!

 This program recognizes trees that are the largest of their species or - Champion Trees, trees that have cultural significance and a direct connection to people - or Heritage Trees, and trees that are proven to have been in their same location before Arizona's Statehood - or Witness Trees.